wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 The WHEP endpoints and sessions are origin servers as defined in {{Section 3.6. of !RFC9110}} handling the requests and providing responses for the underlying HTTP resources.
 Those HTTP resources do not have any representation defined in this specification, so the WHEP endpoints and sessions MUST return a 2XX successful response with no content when a GET request is received.

 ## Playback session set up {#playback-session-setup}

 In order to set up a streaming session, the WHEP player MUST generate an SDP offer according to the JSEP rules for an initial offer as in {{Section 5.2.1 of !RFC9429}} and perform an HTTP POST request as per {{Section 9.3.3 of !RFC9110}} to the configured WHEP endpoint URL.

 The HTTP POST request MUST have a content type of "application/sdp" and contain the SDP offer as the body.
+Upon receiving the HTTP POST request, the WHEP endpoint can choose to either accept the client's offer or reject it in favor of sending its own offer.

+### Server Accepts Client Offer

-The WHEP endpoint MUST generate an SDP answer according to the JSEP rules for an initial answer as in {{Section 5.3.1 of !RFC9429}} and return a "201 Created" response with a content type of "application/sdp", the SDP answer as the body, and a Location header field pointing to the newly created WHEP session.
+If the WHEP endpoint chooses to accept the client's SDP offer, it MUST generate an SDP answer according to the JSEP rules for an initial answer as in {{Section 5.3.1 of !RFC9429}} and return a "201 Created" response with a content type of "application/sdp", the SDP answer as the body, and a Location header field pointing to the newly created WHEP session.

+### Server Sends Counter-offer

+If the WHEP endpoint chooses to reject the client's SDP offer, it MUST generate its own SDP offer according to the JSEP rules for an initial offer as in {{Section 5.2.1 of !RFC9429}} and return a "406 Not Acceptable" response with a content type of "application/sdp", the SDP counter-offer as the body, and a Location header field pointing to the WHEP session resource that will be created upon completion of the offer/answer exchange.

+The WHEP endpoint MAY include a "valid-until" parameter in the Content-Type header to indicate how long the counter-offer remains valid.
+If no "valid-until" parameter is provided, the counter-offer remains valid for 30 seconds from the time the response was sent.
+The "valid-until" parameter value MUST be an HTTP-date as defined in {{Section 5.6.7 of !RFC9110}}.

+When the WHEP player receives a counter-offer from the WHEP endpoint, it MUST generate an SDP answer according to the JSEP rules for an initial answer as in {{Section 5.3.1 of !RFC9429}}.
+To send the SDP answer, the WHEP player MUST perform an HTTP PATCH request as per {{!RFC5789}} to the WHEP session URL with content type of "application/sdp" and the SDP answer as the body.
+The WHEP endpoint MUST return a "204 No Content" response.
+If the SDP is malformed, the WHEP endpoint MUST reject the HTTP PATCH request with an appropriate 4XX error response.

+### Determining Server Response Type

+WHEP players can determine the WHEP endpoint's response type by examining the HTTP status code:

+- **"201 Created"**: The WHEP endpoint has accepted the client's offer and responded with an SDP answer.
+The WHEP session has been created and is ready for media transmission.

+- **"406 Not Acceptable"**: The WHEP endpoint has rejected the client's offer and responded with an SDP counter-offer.
+The client MUST send an HTTP PATCH request to the WHEP session URL with an SDP answer to complete the session establishment.

+### Error Conditions

 If the HTTP POST to the WHEP endpoint has a content type different than "application/sdp" or the SDP is malformed, the WHEP endpoint MUST reject the HTTP POST request with an appropriate 4XX error response.

+### Media Direction Attributes

-As the WHEP protocol only supports the playback use case with unidirectional media, the WHEP player SHOULD use "recvonly" attribute in the SDP offer but MAY use the "sendrecv" attribute instead, "inactive" and "sendonly" attributes MUST NOT be used.
-The WHEP endpoint MUST use "sendonly" attribute in the SDP answer.
+As the WHEP protocol only supports the playback use case with unidirectional media:

+- When a WHEP player sends an SDP offer, it SHOULD use "recvonly" attribute but MAY use the "sendrecv" attribute instead.
+The "inactive" and "sendonly" attributes MUST NOT be used.
+- When a WHEP endpoint sends an SDP answer (accepting client offer), it MUST use "sendonly" attribute in the SDP answer.
+- When a WHEP endpoint sends an SDP counter-offer, it SHOULD use "sendonly" attribute but MAY use the "sendrecv" attribute instead.
+The "inactive" and "recvonly" attributes MUST NOT be used.
+- When a WHEP player sends an SDP answer (responding to server counter-offer), it MUST use "recvonly" attribute in the SDP answer.

+### Codec Recommendations

+WHEP players SHOULD include as many supported codecs as possible in their SDP offers and answers to maximize compatibility and enable dynamic streaming scenarios.
+This applies whether the WHEP player is sending the initial offer or responding to a server counter-offer with an answer.

+Including a comprehensive list of supported codecs enables several important use cases:

+- **Dynamic source switching**: A WHEP endpoint may need to change which camera or media source a stream is connected to, potentially requiring different codecs for optimal quality or performance.
+- **Adaptive streaming**: The WHEP endpoint may switch between different codec configurations based on network conditions, viewer capabilities, or content characteristics.
+- **Failover scenarios**: If the primary codec encounters issues, having alternative codecs available allows seamless fallback without requiring renegotiation.
+- **Multi-resolution support**: Different codecs may be optimal for different resolutions or bitrates that the WHEP endpoint may need to provide.

+WHEP players that restrict their codec offerings may prevent these advanced streaming scenarios and limit the WHEP endpoint's ability to provide optimal streaming experiences.

+### Examples

-Following {{sdp-exchange-example}} is an example of an HTTP POST sent from a WHEP player to a WHEP endpoint and the "201 Created" response from the WHEP endpoint containing the Location header pointing to the newly created WHEP session:
+Following {{sdp-exchange-example-server-accepts}} is an example where the WHEP endpoint accepts the client's offer:

 ~~~~~
 POST /whep/endpoint HTTP/1.1